-- Establishment of a new political order in the UN focusing on the maintenance of international peace and security utilizing a dispute resolution system coupled with a collective security infrastructure.
+- The establishment of a new political order in the UN focuses on maintaining international peace and security utilizing a dispute resolution system coupled with collective security infrastructure.

 - Establishment of a stable monetary system through the International Monetary Fund (IMF).

 - The development and reconstruction of countries impacted by the Second World War and continuing economic and infrastructure development through financing and technical assistance through the World Bank.

-- Liberalization of international trade and the development of a framework focused on free trade and economic justice through the International Trade Organization (ITO).
+- Liberalization of international trade and developing a framework focused on free trade and economic justice through the International Trade Organization (ITO).

-While these elements sound admirable in theory, in fact, there were significant challenges to implementation.
+While these elements sound admirable in theory, in fact, there were significant implementation challenges.
 Following the Second World War, the U.S. emerged as the dominant economic and political force globally.
-As one of the few developed economies not physically devastated by the war and it’s territory emerging largely unscathed, there was understandable reluctance on the part of the U.S. to sacrifice this newfound power and cede elements of sovereignty to developing nations – particularly in the area of international trade.
+As one of the few developed economies not physically devastated by the war and its territory emerging largely unscathed, there was understandable reluctance on the part of the U.S. to sacrifice this newfound power and cede elements of sovereignty to developing nations – particularly in the area of international trade.

-As a result, the U.S. Congress filed to ratify the ITO agreement – citing the elements of economic justice as problematic – resulting in the failure of the ITO and the weakening of the fourth pillar of the New World Order.
+As a result, the U.S. Congress failed to ratify the ITO agreement – citing the elements of economic justice as problematic – failing the ITO and the weakening of the fourth pillar of the New World Order.

-As a provisional measure, the major powers developed the General Agreement on Tariffs and Trade (GATT), and focused on a capitalist world and a liberalization of international trade – largely without the social and economic justice components.
+As a provisional measure, the major powers developed the General Agreement on Tariffs and Trade (GATT).
+They focused on a capitalist world and a liberalization of international trade – largely without the social and economic justice components.
 GATT, the provisional measure, was the primary framework for nearly 50 years, until the development of the World Trade Organization (WTO) following the Uruguay Round in 1993.